cainky/FlaskLogMonitor/README.md

 #### `tests/var/log`

 This directory is used for local testing of the log reading functionality.
-When `IS_LOCAL` is `True`, the app will attempt to read log files from this directory.
+When `TESTING` is `True`, the app will attempt to read log files from this directory.
 You can place any files you want to test with in this directory.

 ## Running the Tests